kscheran93/News_Letter_App/README.md

 # News_Letter_App basic app.
 This is build with node &amp; Express with Mailchimp Database
-#For the source code please check the
+#For the source code please check the master branch

 ## Tech stack
 1. HTML5